learnbyexample/Command-line-text-processing/README.md

 # <a name="command-line-text-processing"></a>Command Line Text Processing

+Learn about various commands available for common and exotic text processing needs.
+Examples have been tested on GNU/Linux - there'd be syntax/feature variations with other distributions, consult their respective `man` pages for details.

-Work still in progress, stay tuned :)
+:warning: :construction: Work in progress, stay tuned...

 <br>